Quantifying Information Loss under Coarse-Grained Partitions: A Discrete Framework for Explainable Artificial Intelligence: Abstract

 \section{Abstract}

-{ As artificial intelligence (AI) systems become increasingly embedded in ethically sensitive domains such as education, healthcare, and transportation, the need to balance accuracy and interpretability in decision-making has become a central concern.
-Coarse Ethics (CE) motivates the use of coarse-grained evaluations, such as letter grades, as ethically appropriate under cognitive, institutional, and contextual constraints.
-However, CE has lacked a simple mathematical formalization that makes the informational cost of such coarse judgments explicit.
-This paper introduces coarse-grained partitions (CGPs) as a discrete, information-theoretic framework for modeling coarse evaluation.
-We treat an underlying score scale as a finite ordered set, represent coarse evaluation as a partition into grains together with an index assignment, and define the induced coarse-grained distribution by pushforward.
-To quantify the informational impact of coarse-graining, we propose categorical unification (CU), which constructs a canonical within-grain unification of the original distribution, and we measure information loss by the discrete Kullback–Leibler divergence between the original distribution and its CU-unification (KL-CU).
-We show that information loss is zero if and only if the original distribution is already uniform within each grain, clarifying precisely when coarse evaluation preserves all relevant information.
-We illustrate the framework with educational grading and explainable AI (XAI) settings, where coarse categories are often required for communication and accountability.
-By providing a tractable discrete formalization of coarse evaluation and a principled measure of information loss, CGPs offer a foundation for designing interpretable AI systems that balance comprehensibility, fairness, and informational integrity. }
+{ As artificial intelligence (AI) systems are increasingly used in ethically sensitive domains such as education, healthcare, and transportation, balancing accuracy and interpretability has become a central concern.
+Coarse ethics (CE) motivates coarse-grained evaluations under cognitive, institutional, and contextual constraints, but it still lacks a simple mathematical formalization of admissible coarse-graining and its informational consequences.
+This paper introduces coarse-grained partitions (CGPs) as a discrete framework for modeling coarse evaluation on a finite totally ordered score scale.
+A CGP represents coarse evaluation as a partition into grains with an index assignment, and induces a coarse-grained distribution by pushforward.
+To compare admissible coarse-grainings, we introduce categorical unification (CU), which constructs a canonical fine-scale reconstruction from the coarse representation under minimal assumptions.
+On this basis, we define a KL-based measure of information loss, $D_{\mathrm{KL\text{-}CU}}$, as the divergence between the original fine-grained distribution and its CU-based reconstruction.
+We prove that $D_{\mathrm{KL\text{-}CU}}=0$ if and only if the original distribution is already uniform within each grain.
+This shows that zero loss, in the sense of the proposed measure, is a highly exceptional limiting case rather than a realistic benchmark for ordinary evaluative practice.
+We also show that the framework leads naturally to an optimization problem for comparing alternative admissible CGPs.
+Applications to educational grading and explainable AI (XAI) illustrate how the framework clarifies trade-offs among informational fidelity, interpretability, and coarsening cost. }

 \keywords{Coarse-Grained Partitions, AI Ethics, Coarse Ethics, Explainable AI, Coarse-Grained AI Models, KL Divergence}